moseeh/forum/README.md

 ### Notes:

-- The "created posts" and "liked posts" filters should only be available to registered users.
+- The "created posts" and "liked posts" filters is only available to registered users.

 ---